DustVoice/Brain/content/Brain/Nextcloud (Fedora).md

 ```

 > [!todo] Replace
-> `user` : your username
+> `user` : username used for running the [[./Podman (Fedora)#Rootless|rootless podman instance]].
 ### Redis

 For caching and other tasks, [redis](https://redis.io) is a pretty standard choice.
-I actually planned to use something different, but ended up using redis anyway, as I could simply copy [this container file](https://codeberg.org/mjack/nextcloud-quadlets/src/branch/main/quadlets/nextcloud-redis.container).
+I actually planned to use [Valkey](https://valkey.io), but ended up using redis for now.
+Simply enough, I simply copied [this container file](https://codeberg.org/mjack/nextcloud-quadlets/src/branch/main/quadlets/nextcloud-redis.container).

 Create the file under `~/.config/containers/systemd/nextcloud-redis.container`: